fruit/sfCacheTaggingPlugin/README.markdown

 ## Adding "Cachetaggable" behavior to the models

-Two major setups to pay attention:
+Two major setups to pay attention on:

   * **Model setup**
     * When object tag will be invalidated